nstilt1/Daydream-Filter-Shaders/README.md

 # How to use shaders in the examples folder
 Head over to `https://github.com/aracitdev/ShaderDesktop/releases/tag/1.0`

-Download it, and put the shaders in the Shaders folder of ShaderDesktop.
+Download it, and copy the shaders in `/exampleShaders` to the Shaders folder of ShaderDesktop.

 # Getting ShaderToys to work for ShaderDesktop
 (an excerpt from ShaderDesktop)